-cdfFile A character string naming a netcdf file.

-massRange A two component numeric vector with the scan mass range to extract.
+cdfFile A character string naming a netcdf file. massRange A two component numeric vector with the scan mass range to extract or NULL, in which case the range will be inferred from the cdf file.

 Window The window used by peak picking method.
-The number of points actually used is 2\Window + 1.

-IntThreshold Apex intensities lower than this value will be removed from the RI files.

-pp.method The pick picking method to be used.
-Options are "smoothing" and "ppc".

-baseline Logical.
-Should baseline correction be performed?
+The number of points actually used is 2Window + 1.
+IntThreshold Apex intensities lower than this value will be removed from the RI files. pp.method The pick picking method to be used.
+Options are "smoothing" and "ppc". baseline Logical.
+Should baseline correction be performed? baseline.opts A list of options passed to baselineCorrection.

-baseline.opts

-A list of options passed to baselineCorrection.

-The function expects the following NetCDF variables: intensity\values, mass\values, scan\index, point\count and scan\acquisition\time.
+The function expects the following NetCDF variables: intensity_values, mass_values, scan_index, point_count and scan_acquisition_time.
 Otherwise, an error will be displayed.